Qandeel Baloch: Personal life

 In 2008, at age 17, Baloch was married to a local man named Aashiq Hussain, her mother's cousin.
 She had a son with him.
-Her husband beat and tortured her, and after two years of marriage, she fled (Baloch's mother, when preparing her daughter's body for her funeral, found cigarette burns on her arms).
+Her husband beat and tortured her, and after two years of marriage, she fled.
+(Baloch's mother, when preparing her daughter's body for her funeral, found cigarette burns on her arms.)
 She left her son with his father and moved to Karachi.

 Death

-On 15 July 2016, Qandeel Baloch was drugged and then asphyxiated by her brother M. Waseem while she was asleep at her parents' home in Multan.
+On 15 July 2016, Baloch was drugged and then asphyxiated by her brother M. Waseem while she was asleep at her parents' home in Multan.
 Her death was reported by her father Azeem.
 It was first reported as a shooting, but an autopsy report confirmed that Baloch was murdered by asphyxiation while she was asleep, on the night of 15–16 July, around 11:15 p.m. to 11:30 p.m.
-By the time her body was found, she had already been dead for between fifteen and thirty-six hours.
+By the time her body was found, she had already been dead for between 15 and 36 hours.
 Marks on Baloch's body revealed that her mouth and nose were pinned shut to asphyxiate her.
 Police said that they would investigate all sides of the murder including honour killing.

 A First Information Report against her brother Waseem and another brother Aslam Shaheen, who allegedly persuaded Waseem to kill their sister, was issued.
 Baloch's father Azeem stated in the FIR that his sons Aslam Shaheen and Waseem were responsible for their sister's death and had killed her for her money.
 Her father told the press "my daughter was brave and I will not forget or forgive her brutal murder."

 Waseem was arrested on the evening of 16 July.
 He confessed to murdering his sister, saying "she [Qandeel Baloch] was bringing disrepute to our family's honour and I could not tolerate it any further.
 I killed her around 11:30 p.m. on Friday night when everyone else had gone to bed.
 My brother is not involved in the murder."